emrecanguldogan/Flutter-Docker/README.md

 ## ⚠️ Warning

 This development environment setup involves configurations that require elevated privileges on the host system and grant the Docker container certain levels of access (such as X11 display access and device mapping like `/dev/kvm`).
 While necessary for features like the Android emulator GUI and hardware acceleration, these configurations can reduce the isolation between the container and the host and carry potential security implications.
-Please review the `docker-compose.yml` and the setup script (`start.sh`) carefully and understand the permissions being granted.
+Please review the `docker-compose.yml` and the setup script (`run.sh`) carefully and understand the permissions being granted.
 Refer to the [Issues](#issues) section for a more detailed discussion on elevated privileges required.

 ## Features